solomonbstoner/solomonbston3r-ctf-diary/2018/SecurityFestCTF 2018/Bluepill/README.md

 ![Third Check part 2](img/sctf2018_bluepill_third_check_part_2.png)

-After hashing 4 characters, part 2 hashes each byte of `calculated_str` with each byte of `proc_ver_string` before storing the result in the string back in `calculated_str`. `rbp` is used as the index for both strings.
+After hashing 4 characters, part 2 `XOR` encrypts each byte of `calculated_str` with each byte of `proc_ver_string` before storing the result in the string back in `calculated_str`. `rbp` is used as the index for both strings.
 It was initialised to 0x0 in part 1.
-With each iteration, `rbp` is incremented to cycle through each byte of the strings until the 32rd character, inclusive.
+With each iteration, `rbp` is incremented to cycle through each byte of the strings until the 16th byte, inclusive.
 That effectively `xor` encrypts the md5 hash of the user input.
 That concludes part 2.

 ##### Third Check part 3